About the Anacortes-Sidney Ferry

 What do we do now?

-WSF needs to build more boats, more quickly.
+WSF needs to build more boats.
 After building no new boats in 20 of the last 30 years, in 2023 the State Legislature appropriated money for construction of five new boats, thanks to new revenue from the state's Climate Commitment Act.
 It authorized building vessels concurrently at one or two shipyards, and it changed the law to allow WSF to solicit shipbuilders nationwide, opening up competition and potentially lowering prices.

-At the end of May, WSF issued an invitation to bids on construction of up to five new 160-car ferries, with two to be built immediately, and three more to be built in subsequent years.
+At the end of May, WSF issued an invitation to bid on construction of up to five new 160-car ferries, with two to be built immediately, and three more to be built in subsequent years.
 WSF expects to take delivery of those ferries in 2028, 2029, and 2030.
 It will then solicit bids to replace three 124-car Issaquah-class boats.

 The Legislature must continue to authorize funding, as much and as quickly as possible, to construct these planned vessels and more into the future, as old vessels reach end of life.
 The sooner we restore our fleet of 21 vessels, the sooner WSF can return to full service.